 Follow MCS policies & procedures as they relate to project approvals, the use of accounts, the use of student generated funds, as well as the timing of deposits containing gross revenue

-Manage credit cards
+Manage credit cards signatories, transition to new officers, and prompt payments.

-Provide acknowledgements to donors according to IRS rules with respect to timing and content.
+If you are going to provide acknowledgements to donors, do so according to IRS rules with respect to timing and content.

 File as a Charitable Organization with Ohio

-Create and retain detailed records of concession inventory and do a rough reconciliation to sales.
+Create and retain detailed records of concession inventory purchases and end inventory to enable and do a rough reconciliation to sales.

 Create and retain a listing of assets